London & Surrey | Complimentary Cake Delivery

 Does vegan cake taste any good?

-Are you crazy?
-Yes, yes, yes!
+Yes, yes and yes!
 At Anges de Sucre we think vegan cake tastes incredible and that you’d be hard pushed to tell the difference between vegan and normal cake.
+Everyone downloading our Vegan Hero Sponge recipe has said it's the best cake they have ever made and fools everyone into thinkign it couldn't possibly be vegan.
+Result!

 So we hope that helps to answer some of the most common things we’ve been asked about vegan cake.
 What else would you like to know?
 Just leave us a question in the comments!